 What will I learn through a student placement with the Museum of Applied Arts and Science?

 The program gives insight into the operational aspects of a cultural institution, including museum practices, entertainment, education programs and visitor services.
-Here you will support the delivery of public programs at the Powerhouse Museum and Sydney Observatory, working alongside staff and volunteers.
+Here you will support the delivery of public programs at the Powerhouse Museum, Sydney Observatory and the Museums Discovery Centre, working alongside staff and volunteers.

 Students must apply online, those who are selected for interview will participate in a short telephone interview and successful applicants will be notified by email.

-Secondary placements are only offered in the following weeks.
-Please note placements are limited.
+Placements are offered for secondary students in the following weeks.
+Please note only 2 students are placed each week, so placements are limited.